SRI-CSL/ETB/README.md

 *   blackwhite/ shows a demo of the pure Datalog with recursion but without any wrappers

-doc contains the documentation, including reference manuals
+The doc/ directory contains the documentation, including reference manuals

-src contains the source code (see the README there for more details)
+The src/ directory  contains the source code (see the README there for more details)

-tests contains test scripts
+The tests/ directory  contains test scripts